Split in darts: PDC vs BDO

 Phil Taylor was generally regarded as the best player across both organisations in the 1990s and 2000s, and by some as the greatest darts player ever.
 In a special "Battle of the Champions" event in 1997, Taylor beat Richie Burnett, the 1995 BDO champion, 4–1 in sets.
 The same card featured a match between the respective 1994 champions, Dennis Priestley (PDC) and John Part (BDO).
 Priestley won 3–0 in sets.
 In a 1999 face-off dubbed "the match of the century", Taylor defeated Raymond van Barneveld, the 1998 and 1999 BDO champion, 21–10 in legs.
 In 2004, Taylor defeated Andy Fordham, the reigning BDO champion, in another challenge match broadcast on Sky Sports pay-per-view.

 In 2005, Taylor and van Barneveld, both reigning world champions, met again in the cross-code Masters of Darts semi-finals; Taylor won 5–2 in sets.
 In the group stages of the same event, Taylor also beat Tony David, the 2002 BDO champion, 4–0 in sets, and beat Fordham 7–1 in the final.
 In 2006 and 2007, PDC players were invited to the BDO/WDF-run World Darts Trophy.
 Taylor won the 2006 event and lost in the 2007 final to Gary Anderson.
 At the 2007 International Darts League, Martin Adams, the reigning BDO champion, lost 6–2 to Adrian Lewis.
 The event was won by Anderson, who beat two players ranked in the PDC's top 12 en route.

 The PDC's Grand Slam of Darts, established in 2007, was the first major darts tournament held in Britain to feature players from both the PDC and BDO.
 In the 2008 event Mark Webster, the reigning BDO champion, defeated PDC World Champion John Part 10–2 in legs in their second round match.
 The BDO's Scott Waites won the 2010 event and was runner-up to Taylor in the 2009 event.
 Waites was the only BDO representative to reach the Grand Slam final.
 When Waites played in the 2016 edition as reigning BDO champion, he lost all three group matches.

 Players who moved from the BDO to the PDC enjoyed varied fortunes.
 In 2003, John Part, the 1994 BDO world champion, won the PDC world championship with a 7–6 final victory over Taylor, becoming the first player to win both versions of the world title after the split.
 Raymond van Barneveld became the second in 2007.
 Glen Durrant, three-time BDO world champion, won the Premier League in 2020.
-However, other former Lakeside champions who switched codes had less success: Richie Burnett, Steve Beaton, Jelle Klaasen, Mark Webster, Christian Kist, Scott Mitchell, Ted Hankey and Stephen Bunting all failed to win a major event in the PDC.
+2014 BDO world champion, Stephen Bunting, won the PDC Masters in 2024.
+However, other former Lakeside champions who switched codes had less success: Richie Burnett, Steve Beaton, Jelle Klaasen, Mark Webster, Christian Kist, Scott Mitchell and Ted Hankey all failed to win a major event in the PDC.